 What this is

 Dub Sessions 2026 is a live music event headlined by Adrian Sherwood, one of the most influential figures in dub and experimental reggae music.
-Sherwood is the founder of On-U Sound, the legendary UK record label that has shaped dub, post-punk, and electronic music since the early 1980s, working with artists like Lee 'Scratch' Perry, Tackhead, and African Head Charge.
-Known for his innovative live mixing and production techniques, Sherwood treats the mixing desk itself as an instrument, creating immersive, bass-heavy soundscapes in real time.
-This event brings a rare slice of British dub heritage to Osaka, making it a significant occasion for fans of underground and experimental music in Japan.
+Sherwood is the founder of On-U Sound, the legendary UK record label that has shaped dub, post-punk, and electronic music since the early 1980s, collaborating with icons like Lee 'Scratch' Perry, Tackhead, and African Head Charge.
+Renowned for his innovative live mixing approach, Sherwood treats the mixing desk itself as an instrument, crafting immersive, bass-heavy soundscapes in real time rather than simply playing back recordings.
+This Osaka appearance brings a rare slice of British dub heritage to Japan, making it a significant occasion for fans of underground and experimental music.
+For those who follow the lineage of dub from Kingston to London and beyond, seeing Sherwood perform live is a genuinely uncommon opportunity.

 Who should go